Nahhttan/normative_allocation_problem/README.md

 \end{bmatrix}
 $$

-In what follows, we will refer to the set of preferences of as the _profile of preferences_, to use Arrow's expression.
+In what follows, we will refer to the set of preferences as the _profile of preferences_, to use Arrow's expression.

 ### Allocation mechanism, linear well-being assumption